kowsii28/Solar-EV-Wireless-Charging/Learnings/05_transmitter_coil.md

 The transmitter coil is placed on the charging pad or ground side and is connected to the inverter output.

+“The transmitter coil converts high-frequency electrical energy into magnetic energy.”

 ### Electrical Input to Transmitter Coil
 - Type: High-frequency AC
 - Source: Inverter (DC to AC conversion)